codyngpriest/alx-low_level_programming/0x08-recursion/README.md

 # This is a function that returns the natural square root of a number.
 6. Inception.
 Is it possible?
 # This is a function that returns 1 if the input integer is a prime number, otherwise return 0.
+7. They say we only use a fraction of our brain's true potential.
+Now that's when we're awake.
+When we're asleep, we can do almost anything
+# This is a function that returns 1 if a string is a palindrome and 0 if not.